A truck/tanker was transporting produced water from a gas processing facility.

-Verify that computerised maintenance management system (CMMS) incorporates recommended maintenance and inspection standards for (safety) critical systems.
+Verify that the computerised maintenance management system (CMMS) incorporates recommended maintenance and inspection standards for (safety) critical systems.

 Develop assurance programme to provide evidence of compliance with the original equipment manufacturer (OEM) - based on CMMS and the local regulatory requirements for vehicle roadworthiness.

 How do you know if maintenance and inspections on vehicles are effective and in accordance with original equipment manufacturer (OEM) requirements?